thelando618/royal-canin-design-language/issue_template.md

 Give the new feature a name.

 ### Description of desired feature
-Discrie what the feature is and how it should function and behave
+Describe what the feature is and how it should function and behave

 ### Why the feature is needed
-Exaplin what is missing from the current featureset that means a new feature is required
+Explain what is missing from the current featureset that means a new feature is required